globus/searchable-files-demo/README.md

 - the **Assembler** (`src/searchable_files/assembler.py`)

-Given the parsed data, combine it with extra information about visibility to produce ingest documents for Globus Search.
+Combines the output of the Extractor with visibility information to produce ingest documents for Globus Search.
 An ingest document is data formatted for submission to Globus Search, containing searchable data and visibility information for who is allowed to search on and view different parts of the data.

-The visibility data and additional annotations used to augment the data from the Extractor is loaded from configuration data.
-By default, this is `data/config/assembler.yaml`.
+The visibility information and additional annotations used to augment the data from the Extractor is loaded from configuration, located by default in `data/config/assembler.yaml`.

-By default, this reads data from `output/extracted/`, and outputs to `output/assembled/`.
+By default, the Assembler reads data from `output/extracted/` and outputs to `output/assembled/`.

 - the **Submitter** (`src/searchable_files/submit.py`)

-Given a set of ingest documents, valid for Globus Search, this sends the data to the Search service.
+The Submitter sends ingest documents to the Search service.

-By default, this reads data from `output/assembled/` and writes information to `output/task_submit/`.
+By default, the Submitter reads data from `output/assembled/` and writes information to `output/task_submit/`.

 - the **Watcher** (`src/searchable_files/watcher.py`)

-Given a set of tasks in Globus Search, this monitors those tasks and waits for completion or failure.
+The Watcher monitors tasks in Globus Search and waits for completion or failure.

-By default, this reads task IDs from `output/task_submit/` and monitors those tasks to ensure they succeeded.
-It outputs the number of passing and failing tasks (or only success if no tasks fail) and shows a progress bar.
+By default, the Watcher reads task IDs from `output/task_submit/` and outputs to standard output the number of passing and failing tasks (or only success if no tasks fail).

 ## Prerequisites